-One of such safeguards is that only health-care professionals, bound by rules of confidentiality, should collect and process medical data, or where necessary persons acting on behalf of health-care professionals, as long as such persons are subject to the same or equivalent rules.
+One of such safeguards is that only health-care professionals, bound by rules of confidentiality, should collect and process medical data, or where necessary persons acting on behalf of health-care professionals, as long as such persons are subject to the same rules.

-Since the definition of health professional may vary across different countries, the recommendation provides for the possibility that personnel not directly responsible for health care may collect and process medical data; but only on the condition that this category of professionals must abide by confidentiality rules comparable with those imposed on health-care professionals, or that domestic law provides for appropriate safeguards which are as efficient as confidentiality rules, that is, they are efficient enough to guarantee the respect of privacy of the data subject.
-The Recommendation in fact strengthens the duty of confidentiality within European countries.
+Since the definition of health professional may vary across different countries, the recommendation provides for the possibility that personnel not directly responsible for health care may collect and process medical data; but only on the condition that this category of professionals must abide by confidentiality rules comparable with those imposed on health-care professionals, or that domestic law provides for appropriate safeguards which are as efficient as confidentiality rules, that is, they are efficient enough to guarantee respect of privacy of the data subject.

+Trough this Recommendation, the duty of confidentiality has been in fact strengthened within European countries.